 John Dunlosky of Kent State University and his collaborators reviewed a large collection of research related to ten different study skills.
 Their paper on improving students’ learning was published in Psychological Science in the Public Interest.
 Dunlosky found that about half of the study skills did not work very well.
 Current research suggests that the other half are effective.
-We have covered several of these 5 best study skills in previous posts on Head Smart, though a brief overview still seemed useful.

 Here are the 5 study skills that Dunlosky and team found to be the most effective: